Mother found guilty of cruelty over child’s car seat death

 It was suggested on his behalf that Hoare must have done something to cause Alfie’s injuries.

-Prosecutor Duncan Atkinson QC told jurors both played a part in Alfie’s death, saying Hoare “fundamentally and fatally” failing to act.
+Prosecutor Duncan Atkinson QC alleged both played a part in Alfie’s death, saying Hoare “fundamentally and fatally” failed to act.

 Mr Atkinson said: “When he started to cry, when he said he did not have enough room, when he coughed as if he was about to be sick, when he was screaming, when she could see he did not have enough room.